 But the picture of the Belltower is about to change.
 Scaffolding will appear around the tower’s facade in a few months, as a $6.5 million completion and restoration project gets underway in earnest.

 Officials plan to start that first phase of visible-to-outside-observers work this fall.
-Construction at the site will last approximately a year.
+Construction at the site will last just over a year.
 Ending this summer is a one-year design phase that has involved extensive study, testing and planning.

-Most notably, after nearly a century, the Belltower’s bells are on the way.
-During the year of construction, they will be installed in the open belfry at the top, which currently contains only a speaker system.
+Most notably, after nearly a century, the Belltower’s 55 bells are on the way.
+During the span of construction, they will be installed in the open belfry at the top, which currently contains only a speaker system.

-“It’s an honor to complete something that was started so long ago and is going to be standing tall here forever,” said Damian Lallathin, an engineer with Capital Project Management, working closely with the Office of the University Architect as project manager for the Belltower restoration and completion.
+“It’s an honor to complete something that was started so long ago and is going to be standing tall here forever,” said Damian Lallathin, an engineer with the university’s Capital Project Management, who’s working closely with the Office of the University Architect as project manager for the Belltower restoration and completion.

 The bells are the exciting headliner.
 But the project also will address decades of water damage to the tower’s interior and exterior, foundation and surroundings.
-The first phase of construction will focus on that aspect through cleaning, repair and site improvement.
+Early phases of construction will focus on that aspect through cleaning, repair and site improvement.